Social Security Administration (SSA): Everything You Need to Know

 1. Social Security Number (SSN) Issuance

 Your Social Security Number (SSN) is essential for many aspects of life in the U.S., including filing taxes, getting a job, and applying for government benefits.
-The SSA issues these numbers to U.S. citizens, permanent residents, and certain non-citizens.
+The SSA sends these numbers to U.S. citizens, permanent residents, and some of the non-citizens.

-To apply for an SSN, you can visit the Social Security Administration website, where you’ll find information on eligibility and the application process.
+In order to apply to have an SSN, you may go to the Social Security Administration website, which contains eligibility requirements and the application process.

 2. Retirement Benefits

-When you retire, you are eligible to receive Social Security retirement benefits, provided you’ve paid into the system through FICA taxes.
-Your benefits are based on your work history and the number of credits you’ve earned.
+So when you retire, you can reap the benefits of Social Security retirement, so long as you have paid into the system with FICA taxes.
+Depending on your work and the number of credits you have, your benefits are defined.

-To apply for retirement benefits, you can visit the SSA Retirement page and follow the steps to apply online, by phone, or in person.
+You may visit the SSA Retirement page and use step-by-step instructions to make a retirement benefit application online, by phone, or in person.

 3. Disability Benefits

 If you become disabled and are unable to work, you may qualify for Social Security Disability Insurance (SSDI).
-To qualify for SSDI, you must have worked for a certain number of years and earned enough credits.
+In order to be qualified in obtaining SSDI, the person should have worked a specific number of years and amass enough credits.

 4. Supplemental Security Income (SSI)

 For individuals who have limited income and resources, the SSA offers Supplemental Security Income (SSI).
-SSI provides cash assistance to those who are aged, blind, or disabled.
-It’s an important program for those who may not have paid enough into the Social Security system to qualify for other benefits.
+SSI offers assistance to the aged, blind or disabled in the form of cash assistance.
+It is a relevant program to individuals who might not have contributed enough on the Social Security system to attract other benefits.

 5. Survivor Benefits